-Hoovering tactic, which come in many forms (text message, email, letter or card, by proxy through someone else, phone call/voice mail, etc.) are typically always deliberately subtle in the beginning in order to hide the deception behind it.
-How they continue is based on your response to the first few.
-Also, because each relationship is unique and your narcissist has kept a mental list of all the special things that tug at your heart strings or pull on your conscience, he or she will combine/include what he knows about you with his hoovering methods.
+Hoovering tactics, which come in many forms (text message, email, letter or card, by proxy through someone else, phone call/voice mail, etc.), are always deliberately subtle at first in order to hide the deception behind it.
+How the hoovers continue is based upon your response to the first few.
+Also, because each relationship is unique and your narcissist has created a mental list of all the special things he can use to tug at your heart strings or pull on your conscience, he or she will combine/include what he knows about you with his hoovering methods.

 So, for example, text message hoovering tactics out-of-the-blue after a silent treatment could involve:

 - text messages pretending to be oh-so-sweet: “Hi.
 How are u?
 Are u ok?” or “R u there?” or “Hey, it’s me:(“

 - text messages on special occasions: “Its my b’day.
 Really miss u being here” or “Happy b’day.
 Wish I was there”

 - text messages about the kids (especially if they’re not his): “Hi.
 I was thinking about Joey today.
 Is he ok?” or “I know u hate me but wanna wish Suzie a Happy 8th b’day”

 - text messages about a convenient upcoming event: “Foo Fighters r coming.
 Wanna go?
 Couldn’t go w/o u”” or “R u going to Maggie’s wedding?”

 - text messages about things you like to do that he’s never been interested in doing with you before (one of my ex’s favorites): “Hey, I was thinking, wanna go bowl a few strings?” or “Hey wud u like to go for a drink?”

 - text messages about bogus family illnesses (another of my ex’s favorites): “My mom had a stroke. need to talk to u”